OwenDa/portfolio-1/README.md

 3. Images were largely sourced using [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
 4. Images were compressed using [TinyPNG](https://tinypng.com/).
 5. As will be seen within the code itself, Font Awesome was used to source icons on several pages.
 6. The [W3C Markup](https://validator.w3.org/) and CSS [Markup Validation](http://jigsaw.w3.org/css-validator/) Services were used to ensure the code within this project was valid.
+7. The site [ami.responsivedesign.is](http://ami.responsivedesign.is) was used to generate screenshots demonstrating the site's responsiveness on common screen sizes.
-7. Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received.
+8. Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received.

 ### Image Credits:
 *Site-wide*